gsangalaemu/COSC471_Database_Project/README.md

 # SongSleuth Setup

-SongSleuth can be setup locally as well
+SongSleuth can be setup locally as well.
+To do so a few things will need to be installed and configured.

 ## Requirements